quan-shmitt/MNISTDataSetManager/README.md

- To use, run exe located in the release. console will say downloading, extracting then file created. wait for it to say "Images saved as BMP files" before exiting.
+ To use, run script. console will say downloading, extracting then file created. wait for it to say "Images saved as BMP files" before exiting.